adesanctis/HeadRush-Wiki/README.md

 # Headrush-Wiki
 Headrush Wiki

-This is a Wiki page to collect Headrush device information
+This is a Wiki page to collect HeadRush device information

 Follow https://github.com/adesanctis/HeadRush-Wiki/wiki